This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Originally it was used to treat epilepsy in the early 1920s but has since become noted for its many health benefits.

-Thus, you need to use the following tips to combat constipation, especially if you don’t eat enough vegetables while in ketosis.
+Thus, we will discuss how to deal with constipation on the keto diet and combat constipation, especially if you don’t eat enough vegetables while in ketosis.

 9 Ways to Reduce Constipation on a Keto Diet